-Chapel services are held every Monday morning from 11:00-11:50.
-These programs are generally held in the Amphitheater.
-The last Monday of the month, chapel meetings are by schools and are held in the respective buildings of the Seminary and the Graduate School.
-Chapel is an important part of campus life.
-These meetings are provided to give faculty and students an opportunity to come closer to God and to each other, and to benefit from special presentations of cross-disciplinary interest.
+Chapel services are held every Monday morning from 11:00-11:50, generally in the Amphitheater.
+The last Monday of the month, chapel meetings are by schools and are held in the buildings of the Seminary and the Graduate School.
+Chapel is an integral part of campus life.
+These meetings are provided to give faculty and students an opportunity to grow closer to God and to each other, and to benefit from special presentations of cross-disciplinary interest.
 Attendance by all students, including English Center students, and faculty is encouraged.